OF SOURCES AND

 1. PROJECTED RESULT STATEMENT

 a.
 Sales: projected figures, considering the changes of prices in the prefixed dates; obviously talking about net sales.

 b.
-Cost of sold merchandise: base on the set of inventories, the values projected for the raw materials and the precede-established policies by the management.
-It is worth the trouble to write down what's going to be the financial planning; it's recommendable always to work with the direct cost, system that facilitates the making of the decision.
+Cost of sold merchandise: based on the set of inventories, the values projected for the raw materials, and the precede-established policies by the management.
+It is worth the trouble to write down what's going to be the financial planning; it's recommendable always to work with the direct cost, a system that facilitates the making of the decision.
 In addition, the high costs incurred by inefficiency, expenses of administration and sales, and other expenses are due to inform, and, in addition, correlating them with the operation level and prepared budgets to take care of the demand.

 c.
 Financial expenses: calculated after processing the projection of the cash flow.
 It is an excellent tool to study different alternatives using the spreadsheet.

 d.
 Taxes: for its calculation, we must consider the specific conditions of the particular company and the effective tributary legislation.
-By arithmetic, we arrived at the expected profit, the amount that is going to be rejected in the equity increase, in the generation of funds, and that constitutes a short term goal for the management.
-Let us remember that the objectives of the management must be long term, to avoid that the stability of the company/ for the sake of an immediate result is sacrificed.
+By arithmetic, we arrived at the expected profit, the amount that is going to be rejected in the equity increase, in the generation of funds, and that constitutes a short-term goal for the management.
+Let us remember that the objectives of the management must be long-term, to avoid that the stability of the company/ for the sake of an immediate result is sacrificed.

 Long-term handling obeys more to general policies than to mathematical approaches and, therefore, it demands a greater quota of responsibility and maturity on the part of the management.
 In addition to the , good tools for the handling of the long term, there are towing other basic statements, whose preparation we illustrated in a brief way.

 2. PROJECTED GENERAL BALANCE SHEET